323 W. Sixth Street,

 16 people favorited this theater

-When it was acquired by the Publix theater chain in 1929, the theater was renamed the Paramount.
-And to help distinguish it from other Paramount theaters in LA, the theater was also known as the Paramount Downtown.
+When it was acquired by the Publix theater chain in 1929, the theatre was renamed the Paramount.
+And to help distinguish it from other Paramount theatres in LA, the theatre was also known as the Paramount Downtown.

-In 1963, the Paramount was torn down to make way for a parking lot.
-In the early 1980’s, a bank was built on this same lot.
+In 1963, the Paramount Downtown was torn down to make way for a parking lot.
+In the early-1980’s, a bank was built on this same lot.

-Today, if one stands in front of the Arcade theater and look southwest towards the corner of Broadway and 6th Street, near the second or third building from the corner, you will see a faded sign for the old Paramount, the only trace of the theater still visible.
+Today, if one stands in front of the Arcade Theatre and look southwest towards the corner of Broadway and 6th Street, near the second or third building from the corner, you will see a faded sign for the old Paramount Downtown, the only trace of the theatre still visible.

 Just login to your account and subscribe to this theater